+'''

 REMOTE DEST[INATION] = server

+where:

+server

+'''

-Is the EDA server name from the client configuration file.
-It must match the SERVICE attribute in the EDA server configuration file (allocated to the EDASERVE ddname).
+Is the server name from the client configuration file.
+It must match the SERVICE attribute in the server configuration file (allocated to the EDASERVE ddname).

-Example Issuing the REMOTE DESTINATION Command
+Issuing the REMOTE DESTINATION Command

 The following server configuration file contains the attribute SERVICE=IBIEDA: